migasantunes/UniProj/README.md

 # University Projects

-This repository is made to share all of the projects that have been developped by me in my time at the university
+This repository is made to share all of the projects that have been developed by me in my time at the university.